 Because over the years I’ve questioned various aspects of my upbringing until I think truly, there must be nothing left to scrape out of that particular barrel.
 And yet the more you mine your emotional past, the more diamonds appear, sometimes all the more precious for having been been hidden for so long.
 But it’s a treasure I don’t care to keep, baggage I have no space for.

-I don’t blame my mother for the car accident any more, these things just happen.
+I hold my adoptive mother responsible for a lot of things.
+Her gaslighting.
+Her psychological abuse over years.
+But I don’t blame her for the car accident any more.
 I don’t even blame her for preferring not to discuss it, the weight of guilt and shame must have been intolerable.
 That she should, on a daily basis, be reminded of her error of judgement just by looking at her only daughter’s disfigured face.
 I feel for her.
 But nor do I blame myself for my feelings at the time, so misunderstood by myself and so overwhelming.
 Fault.
 Blame.
 Tragedy.
 Otherwise known as the human condition.

 We created the tapestry of our relationship together my mother and I. By stitches of silent resentment and denial.
 Tissue upon tissue of guilt, need and anger.
-But the anger has long gone, dissolved with the passage of time.
-‘Should’ has no place in the past and there is no use in wishing it were any different.
+But the anger has gone today it seems, dissolved with the passage of time.
+I’m sure it will be back.
+Yet there is no use in wishing it were any different.
 I can’t be angry at a woman who was so ashamed and guilty about an accident that she was unable to help her child.
 Nor can I be angry at a child locked in her own prison of isolation that she lashed out at the only person close.
-Twenty years later those two people are now strangers and our story is one of the human condition, of love and tragedy.
-It was inevitable.
-And so I simply sigh, close the book and move on.
+Twenty years later those two people are now strangers and our story exists only here in the words of the human condition, of love, of tragedy and of inevitability.